csci104/site/_includes/writeups/class-design-restaurant.md

-This problem has nothing to do with the programming problem(s) below, but it will separately test your understanding of class structures and inheritance. **Place your answers in PDF file named `hw2_q4.pdf`** (Use your phone to convert hand-drawn results to a PDF, if necessary).
+This problem has nothing to do with the programming problem(s) below, but it will separately test your understanding of class structures and inheritance.
+Upload your work as a **PDF**  (Use your phone to convert hand-drawn results to a PDF, if necessary).

 Imagine that you are writing a simulation of a restaurant to help make decisions about number of employees, ensure appropriate crowding levels both in the restaurant and kitchen, etc.

 - The restaurant employs chefs, waiters, and hosts.
 The restaurant also has an owner.
 - Employee pay is calculated using a different algorithm based on the type of employee.
 Waiters also receive tips.
-The owner doesn't get paid hourly ... she owns the business.
+The owner doesn't get paid ... she owns the business.
 - Parties of customers are categorized as walk-in, reserved, and celebrity parties
    + A party has a size (number of people).
    + A party will be matched to a table (we'll assume 1 party per table).